The Korbicom Story

 In 2016, Naspers acquired the remainder of the shares of Korbitec and sold the legal solutions element of the business to LexisNexis.
 Korbicom was external to this transaction and remained in the hands of the original independent shareholders.

 xchangedocs provides a secure Cloud-based platform through which any party participating in a specific legal matter can exchange documents quickly, securely, and economically.
 Development started in 2018 with a soft product launch in July 2020.
-The system has been expanded to embrace an array of new potential applications which Korbicom is now beginning to address.
+This product was included as part of the sale of ACL (above).

 < OUR FUTURE >

 It has never been our objective to build a massive business with thousands of staff, but rather to build a manageable group of loyal members of staff who can consider themselves to be part of a caring family.
 To achieve this, we shall continue to grow businesses to the point where our involvement becomes a limiting factor.
 This becomes a clear indicator that we should begin the exercise to find an appropriate partner or new owner, as the case may demand, while endeavouring to ensure that we retain our core competencies in respect of staff and technology.
 Our track record aptly indicates that this approach to business has yielded the optimum outcome for shareholders, management and staff alike.

 The business is growing at a rapid rate across all fronts.
 Our staff complement grew by more than 50% per annum from 2017 to 2020, and continues to grow.
 We have been making substantial investments into new technologies to enhance our solutions and products to be best-of-breed as world-class offerings.